SalubriousTechnologies/skillDevelopmentAndLearning/Typescript/TypeBasic.md

 number is for numbers like 42.
 JavaScript does not have a special run time value for integers, so there’s no equivalent to int or float - everything is simply number

+If number is big integer then we will use

+The big integers represent the whole numbers larger than 253 – 1.

+`let big: bigint = 9007199254740991n;`

 **string**

 string represents string values like "Hello, world"